-CSL Segirus
+CSL Seqirus

 On November 1, 2022, the Company entered into a Collaboration and License Agreement (as amended, the "CSL Collaboration Agreement") with Seqirus, Inc., a part of CSL Limited ("CSL Seqirus"), for the global exclusive rights to research, develop, manufacture, and commercialize vaccines.
 Under the terms of the CSL Collaboration Agreement, the Company provides CSL Seqirus with an exclusive global license to its mRNA technology (including STARR®) and LUNAR® lipid-mediated delivery, along with mRNA drug substance and drug product manufacturing process.
 CSL Seqirus will lead development and commercialization of vaccines under the collaboration.
 The collaboration plans to advance vaccines against SARS-CoV-2 (COVID-19), influenza, pandemic preparedness as well as three other respiratory infectious diseases.
+In September 2024, our COVID-19 vaccine KOSTAIVE® became the world's first approved and commercially available self-amplifying RNA (sa-mRNA) vaccine.

 The Company received a \$200.0 million upfront payment and is eligible to receive over \$1.3 billion in development milestones if all products are registered in the licensed fields and entitled to potentially receive up to \$3.0 billion in commercial milestones based on "net sale" of vaccines in the various fields.
 In addition, the Company is eligible to receive a 40% net profit share for COVID-19 vaccine products and up to low double-digit royalties for vaccines against flu, pandemic preparedness and three other respiratory pathogens.
-During the first quarter of 2024, the Company achieved a \$19.2 million development milestone related to the CSL Collaboration Agreement which was included in accounts receivable as of March 31, 2024.
+During the third quarter of 2024, upon the first commercial sale of KOSTAIVE following regulatory approval in Japan, the Company achieved a \$25.0 million development milestone related to the CSL Collaboration Agreement which was included in accounts receivable as of September 30, 2024.